victorges/justcast.it/README.md

 variables.
 It can even be the same one that you use for dev, but it's recommended to create a new one for production.

-The pre-built docker container is also publicly avaialble on Docker Hub in the [`victorges/justcast.it`](https://hub.docker.com/repository/docker/victorges/justcast.it) repository.
+The pre-built docker container is also publicly available on Docker Hub in the [`victorges/justcast.it`](https://hub.docker.com/repository/docker/victorges/justcast.it) repository.